bitnami/containers/bitnami/mariadb-min/README.md

-# Bitnami package for MariaDB minimal
+# Bitnami Secure Image for MariaDB minimal

 ## What is MariaDB minimal?